 The Thunder Bay Community Economic Development Commission (CEDC) started accepting inquiry applications from November 2019, and from December 1, it allowed the employers to post the respective position requirements on their website as well.

-The target for the first year is 100 recommendations for the region, and the acceptance of the applications will start from January 2, 2020.
+The target for the first year was 100 recommendations for the region, and the acceptance of the applications started from January 2, 2020.
 For this the applicant needs to

 Sault Ste.
 Marie, Ontario.